 One-off weekly tickets: One-off tickets are currently only available via our website, where you can also check the current rollover prize.
 If draws are delayed, we will be unable to guarantee the value of the rollover jackpot prize that is advertised at the point of sale until the previous draws have taken place.
 In this instance we may decide to temporarily suspend the sale of one-off tickets.
 If you have a winning ticket, please contact us for advice on how to claim your prize during the current situation as different claiming procedures may be in place due to visitor restrictions at the hospice.

-On behalf of our patients and their families, thank you all for your help and support at this very unusual and difficult time.
+On behalf of our staff, patients and their families, thank you all for your help and support at this very unusual and difficult time.

 - Online here